zephramg/CS30P3F2024/chapter13/README.md

   - **Classes**:
     - `Stack2`
-    - `Stack2Demo` — A demonstration of `Stack2` functionality.
+    - `Stack2Demo` — Demonstrates the functionality of `Stack2`.

 - **Stack3**
   *Stack implementation using an ArrayList.*
-  This variation of stack uses an `ArrayList` as the underlying storage structure.
+  This variation of stack uses an `ArrayList` for internal storage.

   - **Classes**:
     - `Stack3`
-    - `Stack3Demo` — A demonstration of `Stack3` functionality.
+    - `Stack3Demo` — Demonstrates the functionality of `Stack3`.

----

-#### Queue Implementations

 - **Queue2**
   *Queue data structure for `Object` type.*
-  Like `Stack2`, `Queue2` can hold objects of any type due to its use of the `Object` superclass.
+  Similar to `Stack2`, `Queue2` can hold objects of any type due to its use of the `Object` superclass.

   - **Classes**:
     - `Queue2`
-    - `Queue2Demo` — A demonstration of `Queue2` functionality.
+    - `Queue2Demo` — Demonstrates the functionality of `Queue2`.

 - **Queue3**
   *Queue implementation using an ArrayList.*
-  This variation of queue is built on an `ArrayList` for its internal storage.
+  This variation of queue is built on an `ArrayList` for internal storage.

   - **Classes**:
     - `Queue3`
-    - `Queue3Demo` — A demonstration of `Queue3` functionality.
+    - `Queue3Demo` — Demonstrates the functionality of `Queue3`.

+- **LinkedList**
+  *Implementation of a linked list data structure with basic operations.*
+  The `LinkedList` class allows adding, removing, and retrieving elements.

+  - **Classes**:
+    - `LinkedList` — Provides methods to add items at the front or end, remove items, get size, and clear the list.
+    - `LinkedListDemo` — Demonstrates the functionality of `LinkedList`.

+---

+#### Mastery

+- **StackList**
+  *Implementation of a stack using a linked list.*
+  This stack variation uses a linked list structure for dynamic storage and includes standard stack operations (`push`, `pop`, `peek`, and `isEmpty`).

+  - **Classes**:
+    - `StackList` — Stack implementation with methods specific to linked list-backed stacks.
+    - `StackListDemo` — Demonstrates stack operations and exception handling for an empty stack scenario.

 ---